Shaft, Iran

 Shaft (شفت) (Note: Also known as Bāzār Shaft) is a city in the Central District of Shaft County, Gilan province, Iran, serving as capital of both the county and the district.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 6,158 in 1,700 households.
 The following census in 2011 counted 6,533 people in 2,001 households.
 The 2016 census measured the population of the city as 8,184 people in 2,691 households.

 Geography

-Shaft is located approximately 20 km southwest of Rasht.
+Shaft is approximately 20 km southwest of Rasht.
 Nearby major villages are Ahmadsargurab Kalashem-e Bala, Chubar, and Kozan.
 Some of the nearby villages like Imamzadeh Ebrahim have mountainous landscape which attract people from other cities on holidays.
 Rudkhan Castle is a tourist attraction in the vicinity of Shaft.

 Economy

 Rural economic activities include rice cultivation, fish farming, and animal husbandry.

 On Mondays, Doshanbeh Bazaar, a local trade market is held there.
 That is why many know the place as Doshanbeh (Monday).
 Its local dishes are pala kebab, baghlaghatogh, and jaghoorbaghoor.